jelson/metar_calendar/website/frontend/root-pages/about.md

 ---
 layout: infopage
-title: About This Tool
+title: About the Metar Predictor
-permalink: /about.html
+permalink: /about/
 ---

 <style>